pauleveritt/pauleveritt.github.io/src/articles/pylyglot/webpack/index.rst

 There are solutions to this.
 If you don't want to be bleeding edge, stick to the minimum, such as the scope in this article.

-TODO
-====

-- Link to part 2 of the beginner's guide Medium article on modules